cfarkas/SARS-CoV-2-freebayes/README.md

 ## Without using conda, program by program:

-- see Detailed Installation requirements in our wiki here: https://github.com/cfarkas/SARS-CoV-2-freebayes/wiki#without-using-conda-program-by-program
+- see detailed installation requirements in our wiki here: https://github.com/cfarkas/SARS-CoV-2-freebayes/wiki#without-using-conda-program-by-program

 ## Execution: